Two Sum Problem Using Hashing — The Fast O(n) Solution Explained

 Step 2: currentNumber = 7.
 Complement = 9 - 7 = 2.
 Is 2 in seenNumbers?
 YES — it's at index 0!
 Return [0, 1].
 Done.

 We never even looked at 11 or 15.
 The algorithm stopped the moment it found the answer.
-Now contrast that with brute force, which would have checked the pair (2,7), found it, and returned — but would have also checked (2,11), (2,15), (7,11), (7,15), (11,15) if the answer wasn't at the front.
-In the worst case, brute force checks every single pair.
+Now contrast that with brute force, which would have checked every single pair in the worst case.

 The HashMap is the reason we can ask 'have I seen X?' and get a yes/no answer almost immediately, without scanning anything.
 Internally, Java's HashMap converts the key (a number like 2) into a bucket position using a hash function, making retrieval constant-time.
-You don't need to understand the internal math right now — just trust that containsKey() and get() are both O(1) operations.
+You don't need to understand the internal math right now — just trust that containsKey() and get() are both $O(1)$ operations.

 | Aspect | Brute Force (Nested Loops) | Hashing (HashMap) |